Sega development studios: 1960–1990

 Sega learned a lot about programming and software after purchasing Gremlin Industries in 1978, which was located in San Diego.
 It was because of this purchase that Sega began using printed circuit boards for games.
 Sega's first arcade board was the System 1, which debuted with Star Jacker.
 It was developed by Sato and was their first standardized arcade board; before then, each game had individually customized hardware.
+Sato remained in charge of all hardware aspects of Sega.

 Home computers became an interest of Nakayama, as the MSX was becoming popular.
 Consequently, a small team of three people were involved in creating the SC-3000.
 The game capabilities of it were turned into the SG-1000, the first home console of Sega, which was made after Sega learned about Nintendo's plans to release the Famicom.
 At the same time the System 2 arcade hardware was developed, this time by hardware engineer Hiroshi Yagi.
 Yagi had first worked at Sega during the 1970s on early solid state-based pinball, but briefly left to work at Honda, before returning with the full approval of Sato.
 The new console Sega Mark III, called Sega Master System overseas, was made with the purpose that System 1 and 2 arcade games could easily be ported.
 It was thought that spreading home hardware while also developing more powerful arcade hardware would make players go to an actual arcade, and that this would create a virtuous cycle.

 System 2 was also able to display multiple screens, a capability which was used in a horse racing medal game called Super Derby.
 This was useful for the development of the Sega Game Gear, which released in 1990.
 Since 1985, the Motorola 68000 was used in arcades, and it was modified to suit home consoles, which resulted in the Mega Drive in 1988, called Sega Genesis in North America when it released a year later.
 According to Sato this was when Sega began sharing the know-how between arcade and home hardware.
 Sega also increased the amount of female customers in arcades with the UFO Catcher, an improved type of crane game that existed before, and acquiring the Tetris license for arcades.